 Financial Assistance for Study-Abroad Programs

-The Office of Financial Aid will award aid based upon the estimated cost of a student’s study-abroad program according to the following guidelines:
+The Office of Student Financial Services will award aid based upon the estimated cost of a student’s study-abroad program according to the following guidelines:

 Non-Institutional Support